-Sinha, A 2011, 'Practical pricing: Translating pricing theory into sustainable profit improvement', Journal of Revenue and Pricing Management, vol. 10, no. 2, pp. 195-196.View/Download from: UTS OPUS or Publisher's site
+Sinha, A 2011, 'Practical pricing: Translating pricing theory into sustainable profit improvement', Journal of Revenue and Pricing Management, vol. 10, no. 2, pp. 195-196.View/Download from: Publisher's site

 Sinha, A, Ashill, N & Gazley, A 2008, 'Measuring Customer Based Brand Equity using Hierarchical Bayesian Model', Australasian Marketing Journal, vol. 16, no. 1, pp. 3-13.

 Popkowski Leszczyc, PTL & Sinha, A 2005, 'A methodology for incorporating prior information into choice models', Journal of Retailing and Consumer Services, vol. 12, no. 2, pp. 113-123.View/Download from: Publisher's site